Simtec-AG/adc-c-decoder/README.md

-  # Swiss Air Data C Decoder
+  # Swiss Air-Data C Decoder

 ## Overview

-This small C software decodes air data frame sent by a module from Simtec AG <https://www.swiss-airdata.com/> and print the result to the terminal.
-It has be designed to run on a windows computer and requires the usage a RS485 to USB converter.
+This small C software decodes messages sent over the RS-485 interface by an air data computer from Simtec AG <https://www.swiss-airdata.com/> and print the result on the terminal.
+It has been designed to run on a Windows computer and requires the usage of a RS485 to USB converter.
 Contact Simtec for more details or for a preconfigured and assembled cable.

-It is compatible with the RS-485 data interface of the following products: ADES-12, ADP-5.5, PSS8 and PMH air data computer.
+This software is compatible with the RS-485 data interface of the following products: ADS-12, AOA-16, ADP-5.5, PSS8 and PMH air data computer.
 Details about the format used to send the air data can be found in devices *Interface Control Document*.

-Here is an example of what is the decoder output to the the serial terminal:
+The following example shows the output of the decoder to the terminal:

 ```
 Qc   =       0.1 [Pa]  (valid)